Detecting delocalization-localization transitions from full density distributions: Introduction

 where $[n_{\alpha}]$ are the closest integer to the occupation $n_{\alpha}=\langle\Psi |c^\dagger_\alpha c_\alpha |\Psi \rangle$ in a given many-body state $|\Psi\rangle$.
 In Anderson and MBL insulators, there is Fock-space localization \cite{Basko06,Roy19,Logan19,Bera15} in the basis of quasiparticles (l-bits) \cite{Serbyn13b,Huse14,Imbrie16a,Imbrie16b}, the eigenbasis of one-particle density-matrices \cite{Bera15,Bera17,Lezama17,Sheng-Hsuan18,Buijsman18,Villalonga19,Chen20,Hopjan20}, the Anderson eigenstates \cite{Bera17}, and in the basis of physical densities $n_{i}=\langle\Psi |c^\dagger_i c_i|\Psi \rangle$ \cite{Bera17,Hopjan20}.
 Here, we concentrate on the latter, since these objects are the easiest to obtain numerically and experimentally.

 To illustrate the concept of our approach, in Fig.$~$\ref{histogram}, we show a typical distribution of $n_{i}$ sampled over eigenstates and disorder realizations for a half-filled chain of interacting spinless fermions \cite{Hopjan20,Luitz2016a,Lim16}, whose model is defined in Eq.~(\ref{eq:ham}) below.
 The distribution has a Gaussian-like shape in the delocalized regime [see Fig.$~$\ref{histogram}(a)] and its width shrinks as the system size increases.
-By contrast, in the localized regime [see Fig.$~$\ref{histogram}(b)], the distribution has a bimodal structure and is independent of system size, which is typical for the localized phase [the corresponding distributions are shown in the Supplementary Material (SM) \cite{SM}]. {Hence}, in the delocalized regime, the disorder-averaged occupation distance $\overline{\delta n_{i}}$ approaches the average particle filling $n=N/L$ for $N,L\rightarrow\infty$ ($N$ being the particle number and $L$ the number of sites), while in the localized regime, it saturates to a lower value \cite{Hopjan20}.
+By contrast, in the localized regime [see Fig.$~$\ref{histogram}(b)], the distribution has a bimodal structure and is independent of system size, which is typical for the localized phase.

+In Fig.$~$\ref{histogram_sm}, we show a typical distributions of $\delta n_{i}$ corresponding to the distrubutions of $n_i$ in Fig.$~$\ref{histogram}.
+The distribution has a maximum at $\delta n_{i}=n=0.5$ in the delocalized regime [see Fig.$~$\ref{histogram_sm}(a)] which gets larger as the system size increases.
+By contrast, in the localized regime [see Fig.$~$\ref{histogram_sm}(b)], the distribution has a sharp maximum at $\delta n_{i}=0$ and its shape is almost independent of $L$. {Hence}, in the delocalized regime, the disorder-averaged occupation distance $\overline{\delta n_{i}}$ approaches the average particle filling $n=N/L$ for $N,L\rightarrow\infty$ ($N$ being the particle number and $L$ the number of sites), while in the localized regime, it saturates to a lower value \cite{Hopjan20}.
 In the following, we determine the position of the critical point by studying the scaling properties of $n-\overline{\delta n_i}$ on the delocalized side of delocalization-localization transitions.